Phenology is one of the oldest areas of environmental science, dating back thousands of years.

 Marsham could be considered one of the first citizen scientists in modern times.
 He was a wealthy landowner who kept systematic records of “Indications of spring” on his estate in England.
 Marsham’s observations were in the form of dates of the first occurrence of events such as flowering, bud burst, and emergence or flight of an insect.
 For generations, Marsham’s family maintained records of phenological events over exceptionally long periods of time, eventually ending with the death of Mary Marsham in 1958.
 The records of the Marsham family showed trends that were observed and related to long-term climate records.

+Much could be learned by doing this kind of analysis with Project BudBurst data since it covers the entire country (not just Walden Pond or Wisconsin) and also includes a broader range of phenophases than what was originally recorded by phenologists of the past.
+This will allow scientists to identify how different regions of the country, and different species are responding to climate change, and also to determine which are the most important species to watch.
 By participating in Project BudBurst, you are contributing to this long established history of phenologists.
 You also join a legion of citizen scientists across the world and through the ages that are helping to understand changes in plants over time.